Unique-Divine/Commonplace-Book/programming-languages/golang.md

 Cl: The `delete` method operates on `map`s.

-Print the values 0 through 4 going incrementing by 1.
+Q: Print the values 0 through 4 going incrementing by 1.
 ```golang
 func main() {
   for i := 0; i < 4; i++ {